GaetanoMondelli/xtf/README.md

 TO-DO

+- **major** subsequent reedem gets more etfTokens

+- minor bug (depositsfunds) never return tokenPerwrap

-- bug in mint, does not reflect the contribution
+- bug in mint, does not reflect the contribution ()

 - need to add minumum quantities depending on the price oracles!